ventus-ag/documentation/content/products/backups/backup-workloads.md

   - [Workload details page](#workload-details-page)
   - [Edit Backup Workload](#edit-backup-workload)
   - [Delete Backup Workload](#delete-backup-workload)

+{{% notice note %}}
+Please be aware that the Backup feature in the Cloud Console is currently in beta.
+This means it has not been fully tested across all use cases but aims to provide a user-friendly way to manage backups for your VMs.
+If you’re willing to accept the associated risks of using a beta service, you’re welcome to proceed.
+Rest assured, customer support is readily available for any questions or issues you may encounter.
+{{% /notice %}}

 ## Introduction
 A Backup Workload is a task that ensures the safety of one or more Virtual Machines according to a defined policy.